Too Young to Screen: Breast Cancer in Younger Women

-“We recommend mammogram screening to start no earlier than age 40 and no later than age 50 for women of average risk for breast cancer, and continue through to at least age 74,” says Yale Medicine radiologist Liva Andrejeva-Wright, MD, who specializes in breast imaging.
+“We recommend mammogram screening to start no earlier than age 40 and no later than age 50 for women of average risk for breast cancer, and continue through to at least age 74,” says Dr. Andrejeva-Wright.
 “Screening mammography should occur at least once every two years.”
 For women whose screening mammograms show they have dense breasts, an extra test—a breast ultrasound—is recommended.

 Dr. Andrejeva-Wright says it is important to talk with a health care provider about when you should start getting mammograms, based on your unique health profile, and to make an appointment to see your doctor if you notice any unusual breast changes.

 “Any time a woman feels a breast mass, which does not go away, while doing a breast self-exam at any age, she should get it checked out,” says Dr. Silber.

 More than half of the time, women detect breast cancers themselves when they notice an unusual breast change.
 “Whenever there is a new mass or lump, tell your doctor—it should be evaluated by a clinical physical examination followed by breast imaging,” says Dr. Andrejeva-Wright.
 Other signs to be aware of include asymmetry of the breasts and nipple changes such as discharge or peeling skin around the nipple.

 Says Dr. Andrejeva-Wright, “These symptoms don’t mean you have breast cancer, but it’s a reason to seek an opinion from a medical provider.”

 While a breast cancer diagnosis at any age poses a variety of challenges, younger women with breast cancer tend to have a unique set of economic, reproductive, and body-image concerns.

 The cost of breast cancer treatment for young women